SabretWoW/CIS/README.md

 # A few things I struggled with/want to enhance:

-* I should have named the short_link property of the model "suffix" or something like that and used a method in the model and used a concatenation method to build the full URL on the fly.
+* I should have named the short_link property of the model "suffix" or "shortened_url" or something like that and used a method in the model and used a concatenation method to build the full URL on the fly.
 It's a tad confusing but still works.
 That would've saved data in the database, but increased the computational requirements.
 Both options have probably a negligible overall impact to app resources, but with a million shortlinks for example, the latter option (storing only suffix) might have been the better solution.

 * I probably could DRY my tests a bit.
 Usually use ShouldaMatchers for basic validation tests, but since I use before_validate callbacks, it was interfering with my validation specs.
 I just reverted to basic, clean RSpec to get the job done.